andbardii/andbardii/README.md

 🗺 Travel and discover different cultures.

-## The soft skills I’ve worked on the most:
+## The soft skills I’ve worked on the most

 🫱🏻‍🫲🏼 Collaboration above all else.